geraldhinson/geraldhinson.github.io/_posts/2025-05-25-BadReviews-Prayers-AndRollerCoasters.md

 I felt a mix of relief and elation. <b>Finally!
 We were getting our answer.</b>

-The only thing weird about it all was the complete silence from Austin, given that this whole roller-coaster seemed to have begun with that unlikely encounter.
+The only thing weird about it all was the complete silence from Austin, given that this whole roller coaster seemed to have begun with that unlikely encounter.

 > You know that feeling that you get when you realize something weighty is about to happen?